mitchawitt1/NanoBinningSummer2022/snakemake_read_simulation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-This snakemake pipeline is responsible
+This snakemake pipeline is responsible for creating simulated Nanopore reads and Illumina reads using Nanosim and ART Illumina respectively.

 <!-- GETTING STARTED -->
 ## Getting Started